 During summertime and weekends, you can see many people driving around and around for parking along with people arguing in trying to get a spot.

 It’s just the norm of what happens when a beach becomes popular many tourists will come.
 We like to avoid most peak tourist times if possible.

-The other reason why we prefer to park in Hiles Boulevard is because it offers free parking.
+The other reason why we prefer to park in Hiles Boulevard is that it offers free parking.

-It is however farther than Flagler Avenue street that is the main shopping street of New Smyrna Beach.
+It is however farther than Flagler Avenue street which is the main shopping street of New Smyrna Beach.